DuaelFr/starter/README.md

 This profile purpose is to help developpers to quickly start a new project.

+## Dependencies

+* Features & Strongarm : but you might need them anyway
+* Omega 4.x : only if you want to use the included starter_theme

 ## Usage

 1. Download the profile in your profiles directory.